 What Types of Liposuction Are Used at Innovations Medical?

 Vibro Lipo (also called “Tickle Lipo” and “Air Sculpt”) allows us to suction fat faster and smoother than previous technologies.
 In fact, our very own Dr. Johnson was the first physician in the United States to offer this type of liposuction, making him a true leader and expert on the procedure.
 He has performed over 5,000 cases using Vibro Lipo.

 In addition, we offer laser-based liposuction using SmartLipo.
 Something to note, our very own Dr. Johnson was the first physician in North Texas and the second in Texas to use SmartLipo.
 SmartLipo provides twice the benefit: melts away the fat as well as tightening the skin, allowing you to obtain that perfect figure you’ve always wanted.
 Dr. Johnson has performed over 6,000 SmartLipo cases.
 We have continually updated our SmartLipo devices to keep up with advances in laser liposuction.

 No matter your age or gender, we’ll make sure to find a solution and provide you with the best version of yourself possible.
-No matter the procedure you choose, you’ll leave our facilities with a shapelier body and tighter skin.
+No matter the procedure you choose, you’ll leave our Dallas or Fort Worth facilities with a shapelier body and tighter skin.
 This includes your stomach, love handles or flanks, inner and outer thighs, upper back, bra area of the back, upper arms, neck and jowls, buttocks, knees, and male breast reduction.
 We now also offer laser-assisted female breast reduction see our page Smart Breast Reduction and Lift Using SmartLipo